apollographql/apollo-client/docs/source/data/fragments.md

 </MinVersion>

-`useFragment` represents a lightweight live binding into the Apollo Client Cache and enables Apollo Client to broadcast very specific fragment results to individual components.
+The `useFragment` hook represents a lightweight live binding into the Apollo Client Cache.
+It enables Apollo Client to broadcast specific fragment results to individual components.
 This hook returns an always-up-to-date view of whatever data the cache currently contains for a given fragment. `useFragment` never triggers network requests of its own.

 Note that the `useQuery` hook remains the primary hook responsible for querying and populating data in the cache ([see the API reference](./hooks#usequery)).
 As a result, the component reading the fragment data via `useFragment` is still subscribed to all changes in the query data, but receives updates only when that fragment's specific data change.